 Bacon-Wrapped Venison Backstrap Roast is marinated in teriyaki sauce, then wrapped in bacon before roasting in the oven or air fryer.
 Venison is as organic as it gets!
 It also has less cholesterol than turkey and 50% less fat than beef.
 Perfect for Fathers Day, Thanksgiving, Christmas, Easter or any day of the week!

 Scott harvested an 8 point buck last year with his bow and the first thing we made was my Bacon-Wrapped Venison Backstrap Roast.

-We will be using our FoodSaver vacuum sealer to freeze venison burger, sausage, stew meat, cubed steak, and of course backstrap (tenderloin).
+We use our FoodSaver vacuum sealer to freeze venison burger, sausage, stew meat, cubed steak, and of course backstrap (tenderloin).

 What is venison backstrap?